juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 Check these first:

-- Your virtual BAW environment is running (you can access the environment as you did in lab 3 and 4).
+- Your virtual BAW environment is running (you can access the environment as you did in Lab 3).
 - The **port number** you are using in your IBM Cloud Functions _action_ matches with the one you got from your instructor (Lab 2, Setup IBM Cloud Functions: **Step 4**).
 - The **code** for your action is exactly as in the instructions (Lab 2, Setup IBM Cloud Functions: **Step 3**).